Cost of VoIP phone system – A Buyer’s Guide

 - Virtual phone numbers

 - Migration expenses

 - Other expenses

-Under the hood, a VoIP phone system is software.
+Under the hood, a VoIP phone system is a software.
 Most often it comes in the form of a subscription service that is powered by the cloud.
-You can buy as many as agent licenses or subscriptions that your business needs.
+You can buy as many agent licenses or subscriptions that your business needs.

 Suppose your business needs 15 agents, you will have to buy 15 agent licenses.
 Each license is for each individual user and is charged on a monthly or annual basis.
 The agent license allows users to access the software using a thin client, e.g. a web browser or a mobile app.